This article in its original form appeared in the For The Record column in Cryonics, February 1992. Last updated October 2014.

-I am also indebted to those who, in one way or another, contributed other verbal or unpublished written material used in this article, mainly: Fred and Linda Chamberlain, Mike Darwin, Paul Genteman, Curtis Henderson, Saul Kent, Joseph Klockgether, Ted Kraver, and Robert Nelson.
+I am also indebted to those who, in one way or another, contributed other verbal or unpublished written material used in this article, mainly: Fred and Linda Chamberlain, Mike Darwin, Paul Genteman, Claire Halpert (Claire Branand), Curtis Henderson, Saul Kent, Joseph Klockgether, Ted Kraver, and Robert Nelson.

 Capsule failure.
 “Thus Spake Curtis Henderson, Part 6,” Chronosphere [accessed August 2014].